programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Solution #2: Create a Logarithm Scale-Value

-Logarithm scales are very useful when the data has a wide distribution.
+Logarithmic scales are useful when the data is not normally distributed.

  The [definition of a logarithm](http://www.mclph.umn.edu/mathrefresh/logs3.html) is $$b^r = a$$ or $$log_b a = r$$.